integeruser/jgltut/README.md

     - link the appropriate LWJGL natives for your operating system: the easiest method I have found is to simply copy all the files from the LWJGL native folder (e.g. all the files in `lwjgl-2.9.1/natives/windows/`) to the root folder of your project.
     Alternatively, try setting `-Djava.library.path=path/to/natives` as VM option in the IDE, or search Google for instructions.
     Failing to link the natives will result in `Exception in thread "main" java.lang.UnsatisfiedLinkError: no lwjgl in java.library.path`
-4. Run the main method of the first tutorial `fcagnin.jgltut.tut01.Tut1` and check for error messages in the console; if nothing shows up then everything is working properly.
+4. Run the `main` method of the first tutorial `fcagnin.jgltut.tut01.Tut1` and check for error messages in the console: it should only display the name of the running tutorial and the OpenGL version supported by your video card.

 Notes
 -----